magnetikonline/css-animation-event/README.md

 ## Example
 View a very [basic example of this in action](http://magnetikonline.github.io/cssanimevent/) using animation and transition chaining.

-For CSS3 animation/transition aware browsers, the effects will run as expected - otherwise the elements will move instantly from start to finish but still handled by the same end DOM event handlers.
+For capable browsers the tweens will run as expected - alternatively the DOM elements will update instantly from start to finish, via the same event handler execution flow.

-`CSSAnimEvent` makes use of CSS class identifiers on DOM elements to identify them when animation/transition events fire which provides a handy CSS styling hook; `cssanimactive`, which can be used for styling during the animation/transition.
+`CSSAnimEvent` implements CSS class identifiers on watched elements to uniquely identify them when animation/transition events are raised by the DOM.
+This provides a handy CSS styling hook; `cssanimactive`, which can be used for specific styling applied only during the animation/transition timeframe.

 ```html
 <!-- our element before onAnimationEnd()/onTransitionEnd() -->